wessberg/cjstoesm/README.md

 ### Run once with npx

-First, add the peer dependency `typescript` as a dependency to the package(s) from which you're going to run `cjstoesm`.
+First, add the peer dependency `typescript` as a dependency to the package from which you're going to run `cjstoesm`.
 Alternatively, if you want to run it from _anywhere_, you can also install it globally: `npm i -g typescript`.
 Now, you can simply run:

 ```
 $ npx cjstoesm